The Legend of Maula Jatt: Plot

 When Maakha returns home to plot his revenge, his sister Daaro is incensed upon hearing what he has to tell her.
-She berates him and moves to kill him but before she can do so, Maakha jumps off a ledge taking his own life.
+She berates him and moves to kill him; but before she can do so, Maakha jumps off a ledge, taking his own life.
 The Natt clan now try to avenge the humiliation that Maula Jatt has caused them.
-Meanwhile Maula Jatt tries to convince the villagers to stand up against the cruelty they face, while the villagers insist that he has brought death upon them all in the form of the wrath of the Natt clan.
+Meanwhile, Maula tries to convince the villagers to stand up against the cruelty they face, whilst the villagers insist that he has brought death upon them all in the form of the wrath of the Natt clan.

 When Noori Natt, immensely skilled in combat, gets out of jail, he tells the jailor that he has run out of competition and now wants a worthy opponent.
 He is soon made aware of Maula, who has become well-known for his fighting capabilities.

-Upon everyone’s request, Maula agrees to apologise to the Natt clan for the safety of the villagers but as soon as he leaves the village, Noori arrives in search of Maula.
-When confronted by Noori, Moodha who is unaware of Noori's identity tells him that it was he who humilated his brother.
+Upon everyone’s request, Maula agrees to apologise to the Natt clan for the safety of the villagers.
+However, as soon as he leaves the village, Noori arrives in search of Maula.
+When confronted by Noori, Moodha, who is unaware of Noori's identity tells him that it was he who humiliated his brother.
 Noori upon hearing this, easily bests Moodha in combat and despite pleas from Moodha's mother, kills him.
 Maula returns and finds Moodha dead.
 He then swears to kill Noori.
-Maula arrives at Natt’s heveli to challenge Noori in combat, but is ambushed and captured by Jeeva Natt.
+Maula arrives at Natt’s haveli to challenge him in combat, but is ambushed and captured by Jeeva Natt.
 Noori accuses his father of taking away his competition and kills him.
-Noori then declares Daaro as the leader of the clan, but she is betrayed and killed by her own clan who then frame Maula for killing her..
+Noori then declares Daaro as the leader of the clan, but she is betrayed and killed by her own clan who then frame Maula for killing her.
 When Noori finds out about the death of his sister, he burns down Maula’s village and captures everyone.
 Maula arrives at the village and fights Noori.
 At the end Noori is killed and Maula is declared the hero of the village.